 Whichever you decide, a pre-sale home inspection will give you the info you need to address home defects before they're discovered by the buyer.
 This will prevent a potential buyer from getting a home inspection, discovering the roof needs work, then going to the most expensive contractor in the area and asking you reduce the asking price by a significant amount.

+Another advantage of an early home inspection is improving the value of your home before it hits the market.
+Everything from major repairs to a fresh coat of paint can make your home more marketable.
 Take charge of selling your home with a quality pre-sale inspection.
 Rely on Wall to Wall Home Inspections for our exceptional pre-sale services and get the most for your home.